devchallenges-io/curriculum/1-fundamentals/4-git-github/1-introduction-to-git-and-github.md

 4.  **Speed and Efficiency**: Since Git operations are performed locally, they are much faster compared to centralized systems that require constant communication with a server.
 5.  **Data Integrity**: Git uses cryptographic hashing (SHA1) to ensure that your code history remains intact and any changes can be easily traced back to their source.

-By leveraging these features, you not only protect your work through detailed change logs but also boost team productivity.
-As you explore Git further, you'll see how it simplifies collaboration and becomes an essential part of modern software development practices.

 ## Getting Started with Git

 Before you can start using Git to manage your code, you need to make sure it's installed on your computer.
 Installing Git is easy and essential for your project management.
 Follow these steps to get started: